antfriend/antfriend.github.io/journals.md

 [Image source](journals/sbt/sbt_17.png)

 ### Text
-A semantic bit ts An element of lt can be. oe represented.
-05.0 am
+A semantic bit is an element of symbolic logic, "→".
-8 transitional.
-Cd ae
-dimensional space =f Ney
-nee VA
+It can be mathematically
+represented as a vector,
+a transitional edge in
+3 dimensional space.

+going from here → to → here

-And. i+ can represent the meaning of 7
-B Molecular actions at micvecosmic well 25s. the of celesttal At the. scale ope the cosmas, a5 well ds the ing of my (the, 1a the events wich have
+And it can represent the meaning of molecular actions at a microcosmic scale as well as the significance of celestial events at the scale of the cosmos, as well as the meaning of my life, in summary, by the events which have shaped it.

 ---